oddnerd/edu/README.md

 To verify all documentation examples both compile and have the expected runtime behaviour, run `cargo test --doc`.
-This will compile a development build and automatically run all example snippets as separate binaries.
+This will compile a development build and automatically run all example snippets as isolated binaries.

 ## Contributing